 Say what??
 Bourbon Brown Sugar Pork?!
 Oh yeah, and it’s Keto friendly!!
 Yep… I’ll share all of my secrets ????.

 SUMMER IS HERE!!
 Finally!
-Which means, it’s smoking season!!
-Whoo hoo!!
+This means it’s smoking season!!
+Whoo-hoo!!
 If you are new to this blog, you will quickly learn that our family is obsessed with smoking meat.
-Well, at least my husband and I are, my daughters are much to young to be in to it, however, they do enjoy eating it!
+Well, at least my husband and I are, my daughters are much too young to be into it, however, they do enjoy eating it!

 This is our first smoke of this year, and it’s a good one!
 I wanted to do something crazy and extra special, hence; Bourbon Brown Sugar Pork.

 If you are following a Ketogenic diet, I already know what you are thinking, “This girl is full of ????, brown sugar isn’t Keto.”
 Well, no it isn’t, but Sukrin Brown Sugar Alternative is.

 By now, you should know there is a Keto replacement to EVERYTHING these days, which is awesome for us because the possibilities are endless.